stephenfewer/stephenfewer.github.io/index.md

 --------
 The following is a selection of publicly available software projects Stephen has developed.

-* [WonderLeak](https://www.relyze.com/wonderleak_overview.html) is a commercial Windows allocation profiler.
+* [WonderLeak](https://www.relyze.com/wonderleak.html) is a Windows allocation profiler.
-* [Relyze Desktop](https://www.relyze.com/overview.html) is a commercial interactive software analysis solution.
+* [Relyze](https://www.relyze.com/) is an interactive software reverse engineering tool to disassemble, decompile and binary diff native code software.
 * [Grinder](https://github.com/stephenfewer/grinder) is a system to automate the fuzzing of web browsers and the management of a large number of crashes.
 * [Reflective DLL Injection](https://github.com/stephenfewer/ReflectiveDLLInjection) is a Windows (x86, x64, ARM) library injection technique in which the concept of reflective programming is employed to perform the loading of a library from memory into a host process.
 * [OllySocketTrace](https://github.com/stephenfewer/OllySocketTrace) is a plugin for OllyDbg to trace the socket operations being performed by a process, recording all buffers being sent and received.